 Sylvi's Music at SOUNDCLOUD

 Between 1975 and 2018, Antero wrote and directed numerous experimental theatre works.
 In 1977, he began developing a paratheatrical medium inspired by Polish theatre director Jerzy Grotowski combining methods of physical theatre, dance, voice, and standing meditation (documented in his books,"Towards an Archeology of the Soul" in 2003, "State of Emergence" in 2020 and in numerous videos).
-He is also the author of several other books including Angel Tech, The Eight-Circuit Brain, Experiential Astrology and The Akashic Record Player.
+He is the author of several other books including Angel Tech, The Eight-Circuit Brain, Experiential Astrology, and The Akashic Record Player.
 In 1980, Antero wrote songs and performed in his neo-punk band, The Frozen Beauties.
 Between 1991-95, he was editor/publisher of Talking Raven Quarterly, a Seattle-based alt-literary journal.
 Between 1992 and 2002, he curated the Nomad VideoFilm Festival, a popular west coast touring showcase of experimental shors.
-Since 1993, Alli has written and directed fourteen feature art films that have have screened throughout the pacific coast arthouse circuit while garnering critical praise at the large movie review site, filmthreat.com.
+Since 1993, Alli has written and directed fifteen feature art films many of which have screened on the pacific coast arthouse circuit while garnering critical praise from the popular movie review site, filmthreat.com.

 Notes from the Underground by Antero Alli